Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 The first is a family-friendly affair with pumpkin picking and carving, a haunted haycart ride, maize maze, and more.
 Children’s tickets include a token for a pumpkin and four additional tokens to use for the other activities.
 Pre-booking is essential and can be done via the website.

-The other event they are holding is Fright Night 2.0.
-Taking place across 9 nights in October, this one is for the teens and adults.
-This Trail of Terror, for those who dare to try it, takes place in the forest and isn’t the only thing happening on Fright Night.
+The other event they are holding is Fright Night.
+Taking place across 11 nights in October, this one is for the teens and adults.
+This Trail of Terror, for those who dare to try it, takes place in the forest with a Woodland Trail with 6 scare attractions.
 There is also a horror house, Circus Scare attraction, cornfield, and more.

 Railway Preservation Society of Ireland, Whitehead Station, Antrim